The Migration Health Requirement

 - PIC 4007, which applies to a limited number of family stream, skilled and humanitarian visas.
 Applicants who fail the Health Requirement under this criterion have access to a waiver consideration at the Minister’s discretion.
 This allows the Minister to consider compelling and compassionate circumstances as well as financial and other offsets to the costs.
 The applicant will be allowed to provide additional medical reports and other evidence of their circumstances to offset the costs identified.

 Where an applicant is assessed as having such a condition, they will not be granted a visa unless a health waiver is granted.
-The majority of permanent visa applicants do not have access to a waiver.
+A health waiver is not available to the majority of permanent visa applicants.

 Who must pass the Health Requirement?